Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Created a brand new Books Web application in Go, used various libraries like log, encoding/json.

 ****Thoughts:** Explored Slice concept in Go, I was not known with its usage at start.
 Also I am not 100% confident on all the concepts used today so I need to go through each and every library's concept/methods/function in depth to see it's other possible usages.

+### Day 5: May 1, 2021 (Added Create, Update, Delete Handlers)

+**Today's Progress**: Added Create, Update, Delete Handlers to the REST API.
+Made use of Math/rand and strconv.

+****Thoughts:** Struggled a bit today with the new libraries.
+Added Create, Update, Delete Handlers to the REST API.
+Made use of Math/rand and strconv which are pretty new for me.